Dissipative superfluid hydrodynamics for the unitary Fermi gas: Simple solutions of the two-fluid equations

 \section{Simple solutions of the two-fluid equations}

 It is interesting to note that there are some simple solutions to the equations of superfluid hydrodynamics that are relevant to trapped atomic gases.
 We first observe that the solution of the hydrostatic equation carries over directly from the normal fluid case.
 Consider a fluid confined by an external potential $V_{\it ext}(x)$.
 A static solution of the fluid dynamic equations is given by \be n(\vec{x}) = n(\mu_s(\vec{x}),T)\, \mu_s(\vec{x})=\mu_c - V_{\it ext}(\vec{x}) \ee with $\vec{v}_n=\vec{v}_s=0$.
 This follows directly from the Gibbs-Duhem relation $\vec{\nabla} P = n\vec{\nabla}\mu_s$ for $T={\it const}$ and $\vec{w}=0$.
 We are mostly interested in approximately harmonic potentials of the form $V_{\it ext} (\vec{x}) = m \omega_i^2x_i^2/2$.
 A number of authors have considered small oscillations around the hydrostatic case, see, for example \cite{Zaremba:1999,Stringari:2013}.
 The solutions are analogous to first and second sound modes in an infinite system.
-In the normal fluid case there is a simple generalization of equ.~(\ref{n_LDA}) to the case of a fluid slowly rotating around an axis of symmetry \be \vec{v} = \Omega\left(\hat{z}\times \vec{x}\right)\, . \ee In this case $\vec{v}^2=\Omega^2 x_\perp^2$ and the advection term in the Euler equation can be written as $(\vec{v}\cdot \vec{\nabla}) \vec{v} = -\frac{1}{2}\vec\nabla( \vec{v}^{\,2})$.
-This means that there is a solution to the hydrostatic equation with $\mu(\vec{x})=\mu_c + \frac{1}{2}m\Omega^2 x_\perp^2- V_{\it ext}(\vec{x})$.
-We expect an analogous solution to exist in the superfluid, provided the normal fluid rotates below the critical angular frequency for creating a vortex, and the superfluid velocity is zero.
-The force balance equation is \be \nabla_j\Pi_{ij} = \nabla_i P + \nabla_j\left[\rho_n (v_n)_i(v_n)_j\right] = \nabla_i P + \rho_n (v_n)_j \nabla_j (v_n)_i =- n \nabla_i V_{\it ext} \ee where we have used the continuity equation and the fact that $\vec{v}_s=0$.
-This looks more complicated, because the centrifugal term involves $\rho_n$, whereas the gradient of the pressure and the external force are proportional to the total density.
-The main observation is that the Gibbs-Duhem relation for $\vec{\nabla} T=0$ implies that (for $\vec{v}_s=0$) \be \nabla_i P = n\nabla_i\mu_s - \frac{\rho_n}{2}\nabla_i\left(\vec{v}_n^{\,2}\right)\, . \ee From this result is follows that $\mu(\vec{x})=\mu_c - V_{\it ext}(\vec{x})$ is a solution to the hydrostatic equation.
-We note that the chemical potential does not explicitly depend on the rotational velocity $\Omega$.
-However, the density profile $n=n_0(\mu_s,T)+n_1(\mu_s,T)v_n^2$ depends on $\Omega$, which means that at a fixed particle number $\mu_c$ implicitly depends on $\Omega$.
-We also note that the dependence of $n(x)$ on $\Omega$ can be used to determine the function $n_1(\mu_s,T)$, and therefore measure the normal fluid density $\rho_s(\mu_s,T)$ \cite{Ho:2010}.

 In the normal fluid case there is a simple exact scaling solution to the Euler equation that describes the expansion after a confining harmonic potential is turned off.
 For this solution the density expands by a scale transformation, $n(x_i,t)=n(x_i/b_i(t),t\!=\!0)$, where $n(x_i,0)$ is a solution of the hydrostatic equation.
 The velocity field is a Hubble flow $v_i(\vec{x},t)= \alpha_i(t)x_i$ (no sum over $i$), where $\alpha_i(t)=\dot{b}_i/b_i$.
 The temperature $T$ is only a function of time, but not of position.
 The equation of motion for $b_i(t)$ and $T(t)$ is reviewed in \cite{Schaefer:2009px,Schafer:2010dv}.